secretGeek/today-i-learned-staging/javascript/add_remove_class.md

-# add or remove a class
+# Add or remove a class

 We're going to look at all the elements with a class of cat, and then test for a class, remove a class, and add a class.